Some-Birb7190/lp_printer_cli/README.md

 ## Installation
 1. Clone repository:
-    - Run "git clone https://github.com/Some-Birb7190/lp_printer_cli.git && cd lp_printer_cli"
+    - Run `git clone https://github.com/Some-Birb7190/lp_printer_cli.git && cd lp_printer_cli`
 2. Install pre-requisites:
-    - You can do this manually by running "pip install pyusb", "pip install Pillow" etc, or run "pip install -r requirements.txt"
+    - Run `pip install -r requirements.txt`
 3. Set up environment variables:
     - First open .env.example and a terminal.
-Run "lsusb" and find the device you are using.
+Run `lsusb` and find the device you are using.
 You should have a list that looks something like this (below is what my output looks like for my printer, yours will potentially be different):
     "Bus 003 Device 085: ID 0416:5011 Winbond Electronics Corp.
 Virtual Com Port"
-    The number before the colon (EG 0416), place that after the "0x" on the line "ID_VENDOR" in ".env.example".
+    The number before the colon (EG 0416), place that after the "0x" on the line "ID_VENDOR" in `.env.example`.
 The number after the colon (EG 5011) place after the "0x" on the next line down
-    - Then in the terminal, run "lsusb -v", this will give a long output so be prepared.
+    - Then in the terminal, run `lsusb -v`, this will give a long output so be prepared.
     Find the device that matches the above credentials, and locate the line:
-    "bEndpointAddress     0x81  EP 1 IN" and make sure it's the line that says "IN".
-Place the value after the "0x" (EG 81) and place it after the "0x" in ".env.example", on the line "IN_EP"
+    `bEndpointAddress     0x81  EP 1 IN`.
+Place the value after the "0" (EG 81) and place it after the "0x" in `.env.example`, on the line "IN_EP"
     - Next find the line that ends in "OUT", EG:
-    "bEndpointAddress     0x03  EP 3 OUT", and place the value after the "0x" (EG 03) on the last line of ".env.example"
+    `bEndpointAddress     0x03  EP 3 OUT`, and place the value after the "0x" (EG 03) on the last line of `.env.example`
-    - Finally, remove the ".example" off the end of the file, and you should be good to go
+    - Finally, remove the ".example" off the end of the file
 4. Enable certain permissions:
     - Because you are accessing the USB socket on Linux, you need certain permissions.
-    So in a terminal, run "sudo usermod -a -G lp [your username]" which should do the trick (Don'tforget to log out and log back in for this change to take effect)
+    So in a terminal, run "sudo usermod -a -G lp [your username]" which should do the trick (Don't forget to log out and log back in for this change to take effect)
     - In order to run this program, you must run "chmod +x /path/to/pyprint.py" to make it executable
 5. Install globally (optional):
     - Assuming you are on a Linux system, then you can install this mini program globally.